neomjs/neo/resources/data/deck/learnneo/pages/Earthquakes.md

 In this lab you'll get a little debugging practice by getting component references, changing properties, and runing methods.

+Remember that when using the debugger console you need to be in the _neo-app-worker_ context.

 <!-- lab -->